mlcommons/mobile_datasets/README.md

 │       │   ...
 ```

+Running those commands and launching the app gave me ~57% accuracy.

 ## Main steps of the script
-The main steps followed by the script, when `python script.py --mobile_app_path=./mobile_app --N=300 --dataset=ADE20K --type=imagenet` is run are:
+The main steps followed by the script, when `python script.py --mobile_app_path=./mobile_app --N=400 --dataset=ADE20K --type=imagenet` is run are:
+* Create a temporary folder in ./mobile_app
-* Download ADE20K from official url, and unzip in a tmp folder
+* Download ADE20K from official [url](https://groups.csail.mit.edu/vision/datasets/ADE20K), and unzip in the tmp folder
 * Subsample, format images from ADE20K and save them in the tmp folder
 * Push new images to the sdcard of the phone
+* Remove the temporary folder
 * Update the annotation file ./mobile_app/java/org/mlperf/inference/assets/imagenet_val.txt accordingly to the new images